Skip to main content

 Contact: Dr. Holger Haslob

 The spawning stock biomass of North Sea herring has fluctuated between 1.1 and 2.4 million tons since the late 1990s.
-Since 1996, the spawning stock biomass has been within biologically safe limits and fishing mortality has been consistently below FMSY.
+Since 1996, the spawning stock biomass has been within biologically safe limits and fishing mortality has been consistently below FMSY, but has risen above FMSY in 2024.

 Despite sufficient spawning stock biomass, the number of herring offspring has been below average since 2003.
 Only in 2013 a stronger year class was produced.
 Catches of herring larvae at the spawning grounds show that sufficient larvae are still hatching.
 However, compared to previous times smaller numbers reach the juvenile herring stage.
 The reasons for this are not fully understood.
-As a result of the lower productivity, the stock has fallen in recent years, but remains within safe biological limits.
+As a result of lower recruitment, the stock has declined in recent years but will remain within safe biological limits in 2025.
+However, the forecast shows a further decline in the stock outside safe biological limits (below MSY Btrigger and Bpa), even if the ICES MSY approach is followed.
+A new trilateral management strategy was evaluated for the stock in 2025, and ICES was asked via a “special request” to adapt the recommendation to the new management options.

-For 2025, ICES recommends a maximum catch of 410,707 tons (of which 401.490 tons are for human consumption) according to the MSY approach.
-This is 21.3% less than the maximum catch set for the human consumption fleet in 2024 and 22.8% less than last year's ICES recommendation.
+For 2026, ICES recommends a maximum catch of 287,772 tons (of which 282,724 tons are for human consumption) based on the MSY approach.
+This is 27% less than the maximum catch limit set in 2024 for the fleet for human consumption and 30% less than last year's ICES recommendation.

-In addition to fishing for human consumption (A fleet), there is also an industrial fishery in the North Sea for the production of fish meal and oil (B fleet).
-As juvenile herring are the main bycatch in sprat fisheries, this fleet segment has its own maximum bycatch limit for herring (9,217 tons for 2025 according to the ICES recommendation).
-In addition, off the southern Norwegian coast, in the Skagerrak/Kattegat and in the western Baltic Sea, herring stocks from the North Sea and Baltic Sea mix and are caught together.
-For Baltic herring from the western Baltic Sea, the Skagerrak and the Kattegat, ICES recommends a fishing ban for 2025 due to the poor stock situation.
-For this reason, the corresponding advice for catch shares of North Sea herring in the areas mentioned (so-called C and D fleet) have also been set to zero.
+In addition to fishing for human consumption (A fleet), there is also industrial fishing in the North Sea for the production of fish meal and fish oil (B fleet).
+Since young herring are mainly caught as bycatch in sprat fishing, this fleet segment is subject to its own maximum limit for herring bycatch (5,048 tons for 2026, according to the ICES recommendation).
+In addition, herring stocks from the North Sea and Baltic Sea mix off the southern Norwegian coast, in the Skagerrak/Kattegat and in the western Baltic Sea, and are caught together.
+Due to the poor stock situation, ICES recommends a fishing ban for Baltic herring from the western Baltic Sea, the Skagerrak, and the Kattegat in 2026.
+Therefore, the corresponding recommendations for catch quotas for North Sea herring in the areas mentioned (so-called C and D fleets) have also been set to zero.

 The explanation of herring in the North Sea as a PDF download